Eight new scores available for sale

 Two pianos, eight hands:

 Rachmaninoff’s “Vocalise” arranged for 4 pianists on 2 pianos.
-The arrangement was commissioned by the Geneva Tuesday Quartette for their 100th anniversary(!) and is based on our version for piano duet.
+The arrangement was commissioned by the Geneva Tuesday Quartette for their 100th anniversary(!) and is based on my version for piano duet.

 Dvořák’s Slavonic Dance Op.
 42, No. 5 (in its original form for piano duet) with an overlay for a second piano duet.
 A wild, fun, and virtuosic showpiece!